Hari-82/Hari-1080p-Shaders-Pack/README.md

 To install:

- Simply extract the “hari” folder and place it anywhere in your Retroarch main folder, but for easy of use I suggest to place it either in shaders_slang or in the main shader's directory.
+ Simply extract the “hari” folder and place it anywhere in your Shaders_Slang folder

-Retroarch_main_folder/shaders/hari/

-or

 Retroarch_main_folder/shaders/shaders_slang/hari/